 The Group and the parent entity are exposed to equity securities price risk.
-This arises from investments held by the Group and classified on the balance sheet. as available-for-sale.

-The Group has one investment which is in shares and unlisted options held in a Joint Venture partner which is listed on the ASX.
-The board has not reacted to short term price fluctuations as it has a long term view on the investment.
+This arises from investments held by the Group and classified on the balance sheet. as available for sale.
+The Group has two investments which are in shares and unlisted options held in Joint Venture partners which are listed on the ASX.
+The board has not reacted to short-term price fluctuations as it has a long term view on the investment.
 The investment represents less than 1% (2008: 1%) of total assets and is yet to generate any revenue.

 The following sensitivity is based on the equity price risk exposures in existence at the balance sheet date.
-The sensitivity used is +/- 30% which is based on reasonably, possible changes, over as financial year, based on the share price fluctuations of the last 12 months and management's expectation of future movements.
+The sensitivity used is +/-30% which is based on reasonably, possible changes, over as financial year, based on the share price fluctuations of the last 12 months and management's expectation of future movements.

+-30% +30%

+Impact on post tax profit Impact o on equity

+2009 2008 2009 2008

+\$'000 \$'000 \$'000 \$'000

+Consolidated

+Available-for-sale financial investment 101 (472) 101 522

+Parent

--30% Impact on post-tax profit 2009 2008 \$'000 \$'000 +30 Impact of 2009 \$'000 0% on equity 2008 \$'000 Consolidated Available-for-sale financial investment Parent Available-for-sale financial investment 101 (472) 101 522 (87) (472) 86 522
+Available-for-sale financial investment (87) (472) 86 522